tristanHessell/mess-around/README.md

 - Because there are many, many tools and I needed to pick one.
 - Its free and plugs into Storybook, a tool that is in use in the project.
+- Note: Loki hangs when run in the VSCode terminal, so only run it from the OS terminal
 - Link [here](<https://github.com/oblador/loki>)

 ## TODO

 Write image based snapshot testing

+- Add some actual tests

 Write cypress tests that don't suck